braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/prediction_analytics.md

 ---
 nav_title: Prediction Analytics
 title: Prediction Analytics
-description: "This reference article covers the different components included in the Churn Prediction Analytics Page and how they can be used to make insightful driven decisions."
+description: "This reference article covers the different components included in the Purchase Prediction Analytics Page and how they can be used to make insightful driven decisions."
 page_order: 2
+hidden: true
 ---

 # Prediction Analytics